Robbie English, Broker and REALTOR

 So, if you’re not paying for it directly, why risk being unrepresented?

-Robbie English has helped buyers leverage their position through smart, timely, and informed offers—offers that win.
+Robbie English has helped buyers use their position through smart, timely, and informed offers—offers that win.
 And in an environment where a seller might reject an offer because the buyer is unrepresented, having someone like Robbie gives you the assurance your offer will be taken seriously.

 A Note on Lease Agreements and Unrepresented Buyers